boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

            ⟶*-incl (Comp₂ x) (lemma-big-small hyp)
 ```

-Then we prove `theorem-small-big` by induction over the derivation
+Then we prove `theorem-big-small` by induction over the derivation
 of `⦅ c , s ⦆ ⇒ t`.
 In this proof we profit of the macros for reasoning
 about reductions, hopefully making the argument more readable.
 ```